 - Short Annapurna Base Camp Trek (13 days)

-The rain did eventually stop (for a moment) and I went on and found myself walking on the first suspension bridge on the trail.
-Imagine walking on a wet and extremely slippery wooden bridge with a 12kg backpack strapped to your back.
-It was a thriller.
+Eventually, the rain eased up—at least for a little while, and I continued on until I reached the first suspension bridge on the trail.
+Imagine crossing a wet, slippery bridge with a 12 kg backpack strapped to your back.
+It was both terrifying and exhilarating.

 Day 2: Tolka to Chhomrong (Elevation: 2,170m)

-I know I'm a slow walker, so I decided to start off early (6 AM) and headed out to Chhomrong.
-Since I was behind my schedule, I had to push harder.
+I know I'm a slow walker, so I decided to get an early start at 6 AM and set off for Chhomrong.
+Since I was already behind schedule, I knew I'd have to push myself a little harder.

-About to cross the New Bridge.
-Since it's one of the longest suspension bridges on the trail, we had to go three at a time to prevent the bridge from swinging too hard.
+About to cross a suspension bridge.
+Since it's one of the longest suspension bridges on the trail, we were only allowed to cross three people at a time to keep it from swinging too much.

 Day 3: Chhomrong to Dovan (Elevation: 2,600m)